 Writers in the Schools

-The Hudson Review’s long-established Writers in the Schools program at high schools in Harlem, the Bronx and Newark brings to students the excitement of meeting and relating to professional writers, so that they will discover within themselves the incentive to develop their reading and writing skills and an appreciation of good literature.
+The Hudson Review’s long-established Writers in the Schools program at underserved metropolitan area high schools brings to students the excitement of meeting and relating to professional writers, so that they will discover within themselves the incentive to develop their reading and writing skills and an appreciation of good literature.
 Each semester, we select writers of poetry, fiction, or memoirs from a recent issue of The Hudson Review to read and discuss their work with junior and senior classes at the schools.
 In preparation, the students are given copies of the relevant issue, and the teacher incorporates the selection into the class curriculum to familiarize them with the material.
 In order to engage them further and give them experience in public speaking, the students are also required to compose questions in advance for the discussion period.
 Once the reading is concluded, the discussion often turns to the craft of writing.
 After the event, the writers autograph the copies of the magazine, and students are encouraged to keep them and begin building their own personal libraries.
 Our goal is to foster a love of good literature and to develop avid readers among students of diverse communities.

 Under a federal grant from the National Endowment for the Arts, Writers in the Schools has now been expanded to partner with the City University of New York’s College Now program, making The Hudson Review’s program available on CUNY’s 17 campuses.
 Sponsored by CUNY and the New York City Department of Education, College Now offers a program of free college-credit courses for at-risk high school students, giving them the opportunity to get a head start on a college education.
 The Hudson Review’s editors, working with College Now English teachers, bring the magazine’s writers into their classrooms for readings and discussion of their works once students have studied the work in advance.